ChooseWhy Choose This Program?

 Arnold Sanders, Associate Professor of English: Medieval literature, expository writing, literary theory, archives

-By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher students of English gain a global perspective that enhances their course of study.
+By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher students of literary studies gain a global perspective that enhances their course of study.

 Opportunities & Internships

-The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in English.
+The variety of internships that have been completed under the supervision of this program is evidence of the flexible and creative applicability of degrees in literary studies.
 Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.

-Students interested in arranging an internship in English should contact their individual
+Students interested in arranging an internship in literary studies should contact

 Preface is a student-run and reviewed literature and art magazine.
 Its past includes beautiful